Chris Avalos

-Christopher Matthew Avalos (born November 5, 1989) is an American professional boxer who challenged for the IBF super bantamweight title in 2015 and the WBA (Super) featherweight title in 2017.
-At regional level he held the WBO-NABO bantamweight and super bantamweight titles in 2010 and 2013 respectively.
+Christopher Matthew Avalos (born November 5, 1989) is an American professional boxer.

 Professional career

 On April 24, 2010 Avalos stopped the veteran John Alberto Molina to win the WBO-NABO bantamweight title.

 In August 2010, Avalos lost to an undefeated Christopher Martin Peña at the Grand Casino in Hinckley, Minnesota.
 The bout was televised on a Showtime undercard.

 In February 2015 he was defeated by IBF super bantamweight champion, Carl Frampton in Belfast, losing via fifth-round technical knockout.

 In his next big fight he was defeated by WBA (Super) featherweight champion, Léo Santa Cruz, losing one his second world title attempt via eighth-round knockout.